turniere/turniere-api/source/index.html.md

 uid: mail@example.com
 ```

-The API uses [devise-token-auth](https://devise-token-auth.gitbook.io/devise-token-auth/) for authentication.
+The response of a successful [sign in request](#sign-in) will return an initial `access-token` and `client` header.

-Therefore after signing in and receiving an `access-token` and `client` token in the header those values have to be included in each request.
+Those and the `uid` header (set to the email of the logged in user) have to be included in every request to an authenticated path.

-The returned `access-token` is valid for one request and a new one will be returned on each request.
+The `access-token` is valid until `expiry` (unix timestamp) or **one** request.
+Every request will contain a new `access-token` for the next request.

+For implementation details and more examples check out [devise-token-auth](https://devise-token-auth.gitbook.io/devise-token-auth/).

 <aside class="notice">
-Authentication is required for all update methods<br>
+Authentication is required for all update and create methods.<br>
-Their headers are omitted from all example requests on this page for brevitiy, though.
+Even though the authentication headers are omitted from all examples, they are still required.
 </aside>

 # Users